Trending

 Takeaway

-The increasing sophistication of North Korean cyber operations suggests a need for enhanced security measures in the cryptocurrency sector.
+The increasing sophistication of North Korean cyber operations suggests that global security measures will need to adapt to counter these threats.

 North Korean hackers escalate crypto theft, causing $2B losses in 2025